samyeyo/LuaRT/README.md

 - Build Windows desktop or console applications with Lua.
 - Lightweight with no other dependencies
 - Develop in Lua, C programming knowledge is not needed
-- Batteries included : UTF8 strings, sockets, GUI, compression, audio, graphics...
+- Batteries included : UTF8 strings, sockets, GUI, compression, audio, graphics, C FFI...
 - LuaRT runs on Windows 8.1, Windows 10 and Windows 11.

 #### Complete development environment